Dr. Michelle Gough Fry, J.D., Ph.D., LL.M

 In public service, Dr. Fry has served as a Commissioner for the Indiana Civil Rights Commission, General Counsel to the State Board of Education, General Counsel to the Indiana Charter School Board, and General Counsel to the Indiana Department of Education.
 She was also named, by the Mayor of Indianapolis, as the co-chair to the education subcommittee for the Your Life Matters Task Force, a bi-partisan task force commissioned to write a research-based report and develop an action plan to improve outcomes for Black males ages 4 through 24.

-Dr. Fry has a number of peer-reviewed publications regarding both law and education-policy issues, and her work on gender in education has been cited in some of the nation’s top journals, including the Harvard Journal of Law & Gender, the New York University Journal of Law & Social Change, and the Berkeley Journal of Gender, Law & Justice.
+Michelle has been an invited presenter at dozens of local and national conferences regarding rights of Students with Disabilities and Civil Rights and Education, as well as issues of data privacy and security, compliance, and Ethics.
+She also has a number of peer-reviewed publications regarding special education and civil rights issues, and her work has been cited in some of the nation’s top journals, including the Harvard Journal of Law & Gender, the New York University Journal of Law & Social Change, and the Berkeley Journal of Gender, Law & Justice.
 Her dissertation on HIV-positive students and the legal and policy concerns related to their current and historic treatment won the Joseph C. Beckham award from the Education Law Association, a national body.
-She has been an invited presenter at dozens of local and national Continuing Legal Education events as well as community conferences regarding rights of Students with Disabilities, Civil Rights and Education, Gender and Law, as well as issues of data privacy and security, compliance, and Ethics.

 Dr. Fry is married to Dr. John Fry, M.D., Director of Interventional Cardiology at Regional Medical Center in Orangeburg, SC, and they have four children.